rvosa/barcode-data-portal/ARCHITECTURE.md

 This format provides a consistent interface across the application and allows for precise data targeting.

-### 2. Multi-level Caching Strategy
+### 2. Comprehensive Caching Strategy

-The application implements several caching layers for performance:
+The application implements a multi-layered caching approach to optimize performance:

+#### Redis In-Memory Caching
-- **Redis Caching**: In-memory caching for frequently accessed data
+- Stores frequently accessed data in memory for fastest retrieval
+- Caches structured query results with configured TTL (Time-To-Live)
+- Used for API responses, autocomplete data, and term lookups
+- Managed through utility functions in `util.py`

+#### Pre-computed Summary Documents
-- **Pre-computed Summaries**: Generated during ETL for fast retrieval
+- Generated during ETL processes and stored in Couchbase
+- Provide aggregated data for common dimensions (taxonomy, geography, etc.)
+- Enable fast retrieval of dashboard and visualization data
+- Updated on weekly and quarterly schedules

+#### File-Based Query Result Caching
+- Used for larger result sets that exceed Redis memory limits
+- Implemented for document downloads and complex query results
+- Identified by encoded query IDs for efficient lookup
+- Managed by tools in the `tools/` directory

+#### Cache Generation Tools
+- Located in the `tools/` directory
-- **Query Result Caching**: Cached results for common queries
+- Pre-warm caches for common queries
+- Generate and store summarized data
+- Include specialized tools for maps, taxonomy trees, and statistics

+#### Client-Side Caching
+- Static assets configured with appropriate HTTP cache headers
-- **Client-side Caching**: Browser caching for static assets
+- Browser caching for JS, CSS, and images
+- Client-side storage for user preferences and recent searches

+This layered approach ensures optimal performance across the application while balancing memory usage and data freshness requirements.

 ### 3. Headless CMS Integration